Ryan Richards: Europe and Asia (2011–present)

 On 26 September 2016, Richards signed with the San Antonio Spurs for training camp.
 Three days later, he was waived by the Spurs.
 On 20 October 2016, Richards signed with Karpoš Sokoli in Macedonia.
 On 22 November 2016, he parted ways with Sokoli after appearing in four games.
 On 3 December 2016, he signed with Sanat Naft Abadan of the Iranian Super League.

-On 9 March 2018 Richards signed with Hallmann Vienna of the Österreichische Basketball Bundesliga.
-On 26 April 2018 Richards was reported to have parted way with the team without playing a game due to shoulder injury.
+On 9 March 2018, Richards signed with Hallmann Vienna of the Österreichische Basketball Bundesliga.
+On 26 April 2018, Richards was reported to have parted way with the team without playing a game due to shoulder injury.

+On 12 February 2020, Richards signed for the Plymouth Raiders.

-On 6 July 2020 Richards signed with the Phoenix Brussels of the Pro Basketball League.
+On 6 July 2020, Richards signed with the Phoenix Brussels of the Pro Basketball League.

-On 28 November 2020 Richards signed with the Surrey Scorchers for the 2020–21 BBL season.
+On 28 November 2020, Richards signed with the Surrey Scorchers for the 2020–21 BBL season.
 This will be Richards second stint with the club in Great Britain.

 In April 2021, Richards signed with Angolan club Petro de Luanda to play in the 2021 BAL season.

 Since September 2021, Richards plays for Aomori Wat's in the Japanese B.League.

 On 29 June 2022, Richards signed with Yamaguchi Patriots in the Japanese B.League.

-ESPN "The Basketball Tournament" appearances
+In April 2023, it was announced Richards had joined Guinean club SLAC for the 2023 BAL season.
+However, he did not appear in any game for SLAC and was not on the opening day roster.

+On 16 February 2024, Richards signed with the Shinagawa City of the B.League.

+On 9 November 2024, Richards signed with the Terrafirma Dyip of the Philippine Basketball Association (PBA) as the team's import for the 2024–25 PBA Commissioner's Cup.
+On 3 December 2024, he was replaced by Brandon Edwards.

+International career

+Born in the United Kingdom, Richards featured in 7 senior games for the Great Britain national team, before attempting to switch his allegiance to the Jamaica national team in 2012.
+Richards later featured for Great Britain in senior international games from 2017 to 2019.

+The Basketball Tournament

 In summer 2016, Richards joined Overseas Elite to participate in ESPN's The Basketball Tournament.
 The team repeated as champions of the South region, and eventually went on to defend their title defeating Team Colorado and bringing home an increased $2 million prize.

 He joined Ram Nation (VCU Alumni) for the 2018 ESPN's The Basketball Tournament.